Top 3 Reasons Why Your App Uninstall Rate is Soaring

 - Poor Ideation

-We will be looking all the three categories in detail in this article.
+We will be looking at all the three categories in detail in this article.
 After all, a clear indication of the problem will only help you with determining how to prevent your mobile app uninstallation.

 Let’s start with the first one.
 The Fault in Your Mobile App Development Process